lexerdev/pairing-sessions/README.md

 # Pairing Sessions

-At Lexer we promote collaboration accross teams and functions to create amazing product and achieve great outcomes for our customers.
-We believe that pair programming is the best way to learn and grow so we've collected some starting points to work with customer data and explore common challenges we encounter.
+At Lexer, we promote collaboration across functions to build an amazing product and achieve outcomes for our customers.
+We believe pair programming is a way to achieve this and grow our skills.

+We've developed these notebooks as starting points to work with customer data and explore common challenges we encounter.

-The excerices below are launched with [Google Colab](https://colab.research.google.com/) and it's recommended that you [become familiar](https://youtu.be/inN8seMm7UI) with this interface, similar to a Jupyter notebook, before starting.
+The exercises below will be launched with [Google Colab](https://colab.research.google.com/) so we recommended that you [become familiar](https://youtu.be/inN8seMm7UI) with this interface, similar to a Jupyter notebook, before starting.

 Once completing the excercise save a copy of your work in Google Drive so you can share it later.